3D printing is more popular than ever. It’s a fun way to improve your DIY skills, and it can even help you make money.

 You need to know if people are actually opening their wallets.

-If buyers are purchasing similar items at stable prices, the demand is real.
 If you want to learn how to analyze your competition deeper, our guide on how to choose a 3D printing business niche is a great next step.

 3. Calculating Costs and Profit Margins